teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 The Pull Request will be reviewed.
 Make sure to respond to any feedback.

-Once the Pull Request is merged, a table with all tool suites and a short description will be created in `communities/<your community>/resources/tools_filtered_by_ts_categories.tsv` on the following sunday.
+Once the Pull Request is merged, a table with all tool suites and a short description will be created in `communities/<your community>/resources/tools_filtered_by_ts_categories.tsv` on the following Sunday.

 # Review the generated table to curate tools